MovieNetwork/Wubble/README.md

 ##Installation

 Just clone the repository and open the project in Android Studio.
+It uses Android Build Tools 21.1.1.

 ###Api Keys